NirajAmin/ray-tracer/README.md

 NO - Hybrid rendering with a GPU (OpenGL/DirectX + ray tracing): 20
 NO - GPU acceleration (GPU computing w/ e.g., CUDA): 20
 NO - Adaptive sampling: 15

+# Attributions

+Massive thanks to [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for providing a great starting point